-A clean and polished look of your workplace not only safeguards your workers' health and safety but also gives viewers a gleaming and businesslike appearance.
+A clean and polished look of your workplace safeguards your workers' health and safety and gives viewers a gleaming and businesslike appearance.
 In addition, it will also ensure that your expensive pieces of machinery and products will stay intact since even debris can potentially sabotage equipment.

 Don't Forget To Draft An Effective Emergency Response Plan:

 Despite implementing the best-designed hazard-preventative measures, emergencies can occur since accidents are unpredictable.
-To counter this, a carefully designed contingency plan can help avoid disorder and chaos during an unexpected crisis and let workers understand how to respond precisely and what actions to take when emergency personnel is unavailable or not present.
-OSHA 30 courses will teach you how to make and effective yet practical Emergency Response Plan.
+In order to counter this, a carefully designed contingency plan can help avoid disorder and chaos during an unexpected crisis and let workers understand how to respond precisely and what actions to take when emergency personnel is unavailable or not present.
+OSHA 30 courses will teach you how to make an effective yet practical Emergency Response Plan.

 Specific Techniques In Case Of Lifting Or Moving Heavy Materials:

-To prevent the most common lifting accidents, workers must incorporate appropriate techniques when tackling heavy-duty machinery and materials on the job site.
+Workers must incorporate appropriate techniques when tackling heavy-duty machinery and materials on-site to prevent the most common lifting accidents.
 In addition, the personnel involved in those tasks must be appropriately trained before applying or experimenting with those tasks.
 Spending too much time or delaying the process can affect the procedures, and the likelihood of accidents during a construction project can increase.

 Before Use, Ensure The Equipment And Tools Are Tested:

-Additionally, the tools and equipment must be adequately tested by executing the proper lifting or processing techniques.
+The tools and equipment must also be adequately tested by executing the proper lifting or processing techniques.
 This way, the chances of getting injured during accidents will extraordinarily lessen.
-Furthermore, before testing or checking the tools, always go through the product's guidelines and rules to ensure they're free from any defects or damages.
+Furthermore, before testing or checking the tools, always review the product's guidelines and rules to ensure they're free from defects or damage.

 Ensure You Pick The Right Tools!